PEXANE2/azure-docs.tr-tr/articles/data-factory/create-azure-ssis-integration-runtime.md

 Select-AzSubscription -SubscriptionName $SubscriptionName
 ```

-### <a name="validate-the-connection"></a>Bağlantıyı doğrulama
+### <a name="validate-the-connection-to-database-server"></a>Veritabanı sunucusuyla bağlantıyı doğrulama

-SQL veritabanı veya SQL yönetilen örneği bağlantısını doğrulamak için aşağıdaki betiği ekleyin.
+Azure SQL veritabanı sunucunuzu veya yönetilen örneğinizi doğrulamak için aşağıdaki betiği ekleyin.

 ```powershell
 # Validate only if you use SSISDB and you don't use virtual network or Azure AD authentication